 The International Basketball Federation, more commonly known by the French acronym FIBA (Fédération Internationale de Basketball) (FIBA, 2020), sets out the official rules of the game.
-Below are the basic rules as set out by FIBA, that can also be found at their website http://www.fiba.basketball/basic-rules
+Here are the basic rules as set out by FIBA.

-A copy of the full FIBA Rules document can be found here: http://www.fiba.basketball/documents/official-basketball-rules.pdf
+A copy of the full FIBA Rules document can be found here.

 Teams/number of players

 Two teams of maximum 12 players, with a maximum of five players of each team on the court at any time.

 Teams may make as many substitutions as they like.

 The objective of the game is to put the ball in the opposing team’s basket.